THE ECONOMIC VALUES OF MARK CARNEY

 In the matter of Patty’s daughter, the first response she got from the regional hospital person is that they couldn’t answer her questions because of privacy rules.
 The privacy of her deceased daughter.
 This absurdity triggered my serious concern about the competence and integrity of this hospital relative to psychiatric care.

-True to form, through its Vice-President, Quality and Patient-Centred Care – an ironic ‘corporate title’ for the executive corresponding with Patty in this matter – Horizon sent a June 22nd letter to Patty, the salutation referencing ‘”Ms. Patricia Borthwick,’ a clear signal of a form letter, in which they give this grieving mother a powerfully-arrogant and detailed explanation of the legal reasons they cannot respond to her mother’s questions about her daughter’s violent death.
+True to form, through its Vice-President, Quality and Patient-Centered Care – an ironic ‘corporate title’ for the executive corresponding with Patty in this matter – Horizon sent a June 22nd letter to Patty, the salutation referencing ‘”Ms. Patricia Borthwick,’ a clear signal of a form letter, in which they give this grieving mother a powerfully-arrogant and detailed explanation of the legal reasons they cannot respond to her mother’s questions about her daughter’s violent death.

 For one thing, they differentiate between the mother of the deceased young woman and who purportedly qualifies as a “personal representative” of Hillary’s estate with or without a will.
 Superbly ironic, since the hospital accepted Patty as sufficiently “personal” and sufficiently “representative” to be the source of next-of-kin permission to remove her daughter from life support.